Kava-Labs/kava-proxy-service/DEVELOPMENT.md

 ## Publishing

+Automatic publishing and deploying of new versions of the proxy service for Kava Labs operated infrastructure follows [this process](https://kava-labs.atlassian.net/wiki/spaces/ENG/pages/1235320861/Deploying+New+Versions+of+the+Proxy+Service)

-To publish new versions of the docker image for use in a deployed environment, set up a docker buildx builder (for being able to build the image to run on different cpu architectures)
+To manually publish new versions of the docker image for use in a deployed environment, set up a docker buildx builder (for being able to build the image to run on different cpu architectures)

 ```bash
 docker buildx create --use